 a traveling circus in upstate New York.
 I eventually returned

+to my senses and my beloved city.
 If you'd like to hear me blather on about illustration and all that jazz, here's a link to me at the Gel Conference, and here's a podcast interview with me on the estimable Escape from Illustration Island.
 If you're interested in knowing more, I maintain a blog

+on blogspot.
 Much of my work is available as signed and numbered prints on archival watercolor paper, in two sizes: 13" X 19" and 8.5" X 11"; for inquiries, please email me using the email address below.

 |